-You can specify the output resolution for the HDMI OUT and have the AV receiver upconvert the picture resolution as necessary to match the resolution supported by your TV.
+You can specify the output resolution for HDMI OUT MAIN and have the AV receiver upconvert the picture resolution as necessary to match the resolution supported by your TV.

-• You can see the picture by pressing ENTER to check the "Resolution" setting (excluding NET input source).
+You can see the picture by pressing ENTER to check the "Resolution" setting for HDMI OUT MAIN (excluding NET input source).

 - Depending on the incoming video signal, the video playback may not be smooth or the vertical resolution may be lowered.
-In this case select anything other than "1080p/24". - With some TVs, there may be no picture when this setting is set to "4K Upscaling".
+In this case select anything other than "1080p/24". - With some TVs, there may be no picture when this setting is set to "4K Upscaling". - If the "Monitor Out" setting is set to "Sub", this setting is fixed to "Through". - If the "Monitor Out" setting is set to "Both", this setting is fixed to "Auto".